silshack/spring2016/_posts/izayak/2016-01-21-Ruotong-Turtle-Drawing.md

 4. Did not figure out why the turtle.write() did not work.
 The place is not where I wanted the message to show up.
 Confused about that.

 All in all, although it takes time, it's interesting!

+Feedback from insturctor:
+in your program, you send your turtle to 200,-30.
+The canvas goes from -200 to 200 in either direction, so this puts the turtle way off the the right of the screen.
+When you write(), the text is then not visible.
+Also, your pen is still down, so the turtle draws a line.
+Try sending the turtle to 0,-150 or something and then writing.
+Also, remember that your turtle will write in his current color, so you will probably need to change it for the writing to show up.